archersama/archersama.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# About Me

-Hi, I am an LLM Algorithm Engineer at Huawei Noah's Ark Lab.
-I joined Huawei Noah's Ark Recommendation and Search Laboratory in 2022 after receiving my M.S. degree from Peking University.
-I primarily work on enhancing large language models' code competition capabilities and RAG (Retrieval-Augmented Generation) functionalities.
-Additionally, I have contributed to LLM4Rec (Large Language Models for Recommendation) projects.
+I am an LLM Algorithm Engineer at Huawei Noah's Ark Lab, where I joined the Recommendation and Search Laboratory in 2022 after completing my M.S. degree at Peking University.
+My primary focus is on enhancing large language models' capabilities in code competitions and Retrieval-Augmented Generation (RAG).
+I have also made significant contributions to LLM4Rec (Large Language Models for Recommendation) projects.

-My main research interests include LLM for Rec, LLM for Code, RAG and Recommender Systems.
-Currently, I'm focused on leveraging Large Language Models to solve code problems and RAG.
+My research interests span LLM for Recommendation, LLM for Code, RAG, and Recommender Systems.
+Currently, I'm dedicated to leveraging the power of Large Language Models to solve complex coding challenges and advance RAG technologies.

 # 🔥 News
-- *2025.05*: &nbsp;🎉🎉 Four of our papers have been accepted by ACL 2025.
+- *2025.05*: &nbsp;🎉🎉 Four papers accepted by ACL 2025.

-- *2025.04*: &nbsp;🎉🎉 one of our papers have been accepted by WWW 2025 .
+- *2025.04*: &nbsp;🎉🎉 One paper accepted by WWW 2025.

-- *2025.01*: &nbsp;🎉🎉 one of our papers have been accepted by Coling 2025.
+- *2025.01*: &nbsp;🎉🎉 One paper accepted by Coling 2025.

-- *2024.11*: &nbsp;🎉🎉 one of our papers have been accepted by EMNLP 2024.
+- *2024.11*: &nbsp;🎉🎉 One paper accepted by EMNLP 2024.

 # 📝 Highlighted Publications